alcaseybsu/alcaseybsu/README.md

 - 💻 My last project was a large one that utilized Java (then Python), Unreal Engine, C++, and C#.

-- :zap: In my free time, I watch and read programming tutorials, play guitar, read about tech things, and hang out with my fuzzy best friend--my dog, Buddy.
+- :zap: In my free time, I like to learn, play guitar, read about tech things, and hang out with my fuzzy best friend--my dog, Buddy.

 - 👯 I recently collaborated on a super-cool cybersecurity and aerospace-related application.
 Unfortunately, it is proprietary, so I can't give any detail about it!
 I'm very proud of our team's work on it.